jmettraux/stand/_posts/2014-06-15-first-stand-dev.md

 ### Problems

 * I had troubles inserting the very first film while in the changing bag.
-It resulted in a few inelegant folds on the film, but nothing serious.
+It resulted in a few inelegant folds on the film, but nothing serious (and my pictures aren't good anyway).
 * I tried to insert the film (presto) in its shortage sheet a bit early, it was not entirely dry.
 Somehow the storage plastic got stained and sticky.
-I threw it away an inserted the film in a new sheet when it got really dry.
+I threw it away and inserted the film in a new sheet when it dried for good.

 ### Considerations